Monzo vs Atom bank

 Saving with Monzo and Atom

 However, they respond to two different needs.
 Atom doesn’t offer a current account option, so it’s obviously not what you’re looking for when it comes to day-to-day banking.
-On the other hand, Monzo’s Saving Pots aren’t a stand-alone product but an offshoot of their main current account.
+On the other hand, Monzo’s Saving Pots aren’t a stand-alone product but an offshoot of its main current account.

 As usual, the longer is the account life, the higher is the interest rate likely to be.